Year of Publication

 After examining the state’s CON policy regarding the establishment of nursing facility beds, it was concluded that the state policy does not lend itself to predicating future nursing home need.
 In an attempt to predict the needed capacity of nursing home beds in Kentucky, the two aforementioned methods were evaluated.
 Prior to applying the models to the state, validity assessments were made concerning the accuracy of the projections yielded by each model.
 The population-based formulas used by Tennessee and Mississippi were applied to all 50 states and were found to yield inaccurate results regarding the level of need for beds in a number of states.
 In several instances, the use of these formulas could potentially place an unnecessary financial burden on states.
 An empirical model was developed to account for factors that might lead to increased rates of institutionalization in Kentucky, an empirical model was developed.
 However, the estimated model explains 13% of the observed variation in per capita bed need.
 As a result of the lack of explanatory power and statistical significance of several of the independent variables used in the model, it was concluded that this model should not be applied to Kentucky in order to project the future level of bed need for Kentucky.

 Given the inability of the methods presented in this report to accurately assess the future level of nursing home need, state policy makers may find it beneficial to take prudent steps toward analyzing and developing strategies to ensure that the state has the needed capacity to manage the projected increase in elderly population.

 Woods, Michelle D., "Preparing For the Future: An Evaluation of Alternative Methods for Estimating the Needed Capacity of Nursing Home Beds in Kentucky" (2007).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 182.